 \cref{fig: w_beam} shows the evolution of the displacement $w$ at the midpoint of the beam.
 The results from qANM are compared with a reference solution obtained using the classical NR method.
 After three nonlinear iterations, qANM yields a continuous solution path that closely matches the reference solution.
 Additionally, \cref{fig: stress_beam} presents the distribution of stress $\sigma_{xx}$ corresponding to the last solution point shown in \cref{fig: w_beam}, with a load of $\lambda q_0 = 80.96$ MPa.
 Note that the height of the displayed beam has been magnified by a factor of 5 for better visualization.
 The reference stress distribution is also obtained using the classical NR method.
 The results demonstrate that the stress field computed using qANM exhibits a maximum relative error of only around $2 \times 10^{-3}$, highlighting the effectiveness of the qANM in solving the nonlinear Euler-Bernoulli beam problem.

-In a word, the numerical examples show that qANM is able to accurately solve the Euler-Bernoulli beam problem.
+In summary, the numerical examples show that qANM is able to accurately solve the Euler-Bernoulli beam problem.
 Additionally, we would like to mention that a boundary condition that triggers the buckling of the beam is presented in \cref{sec: adv_ANM}, which presents a strong geometric nonlinearity.